 Also shown in the tables are the projects that were awarded through the Federal Transit Administration (FTA) Section 5339 Bus and Bus Facilities Program.
 This program is redundant to the Section 5307 Program and provides capital funding to replace, rehabilitate and purchase buses and related equipment, as well as to construct bus-related facilities.

-Table 3-1 (FY 2018) Transit Projects Activity
+Table 3-1 (FY 2018) ruble 2-1 2010)

+Transit Projects Activity